Information For Health Professionals

 Snus is a specially-processed Swedish form of oral tobacco (‘smokeless tobacco’) that is usually sold in tins of very small packets that resemble tiny, flat teabags.
 The processing is a form of steam treatment sometimes referred to (rightly or wrongly) as ‘pasteurising’, that removes the majority of the carcinogens, although significant amounts remain.

-This THR alternative to smoking is very popular in Sweden, where they reduced the number of smokers by 45% by promoting its availability as a consumer Harm Reduction product.
+This substitute for cigarettes is very popular in Sweden, where they reduced the number of smokers by 50% by promoting its availability as a consumer Harm Reduction product.
 The smoking-related death rate fell in parallel, with the result that Sweden has the lowest smoking-related mortality rate of any developed country by a wide margin.
 The only comparable results are in other Scandinavian countries where Snus is also used.

-Sweden has the lowest male lung cancer rate in Europe (and the lowest oral cancer rate).
+Sweden has the lowest male lung cancer and oral cancer rate in Europe.

 In addition, the very large amount of clinical study data available clearly shows this.
 It is said that the most cancer-forming of all chewing tobaccos is still 4 times less likely to cause oral cancer than smoking, but Snus has no identifiable risk of oral cancer [1a].